essential-data/openreply/Readme.md

   - histogram
   - timeline chart

+### Others
+  - New rating email notifications
+  - Google analytics in production environment

 ## Requirements

 The application is a standard Ruby on Rails app, using the 4.1.4 version of the framework.
 Apart from that, there's the following: